atan009/vimrc/README.md

 4. `Git` is installed

-Plugin #1 - NERDtree:
+Plugin #1 - `NERDtree`:
 ---------------------
-NERDtree allows you to view your files and directories in the form of a tree.
+`NERDtree` allows you to view your files and directories in the form of a tree.
 You can easily access your files by using the mouse or arrow keys this way.